 Additional Powerwall Modes

-Powerwall also has two special modes: Preconditioning and Storm Watch.
+Powerwall also has two special modes: Storm Watch and Preconditioning.
 For both, Powerwall identifies unique situations and automatically switches to the mode most able to enhance performance.
 You will not be able to select or adjust these special modes.

 When temperatures are low, all batteries have a reduced ability to charge.
 To help Powerwall counteract this, Powerwall uses Preconditioning.
 When temperatures are below freezing, Preconditioning turns on and heats your Powerwall to improve operation and charging performance.